Rilquer/abc.model.selection_sanger/README.md

 * Summary statistics calculated for each scenario and each marker (file *simulations_arlsumstat_results.zip*)
 * Summary statistics calculated for each marker and the mean, for observed data (file *observed.zip*)
 * ssdefs file defining the summary statistics to be calculated by arlsumstat (file *ssdefs.txt*)
-* Script in R to perform the organization of the data outputted by arlsumstat, the calculation of means, the PCA pre-evaluation and the model selection in the abc package (file *script_abc.R*)
+* Script in R to perform the organization of the data outputted by arlsumstat, the calculation of means, the PCA pre-evaluation and the model selection in the abc package (file *script_abc.R*).
+More info [here](https://cran.r-project.org/web/packages/abc/vignettes/abcvignette.pdf).

 ## A few notes